Only a fifth of our include the recommended five daily portions of , according to a World Cancer Research Fund survey.

 18 per cent of those in the north of England eat five or more portions of fruit and veg daily, with the highest consumption levels being reported in the south of England, with 26 per cent eating at least five portions.

 It is clear from these results that many people are not getting the message about eating healthily.
-Eating five portions of fruit and veg daily is the foundation of a healthy diet as they provide a good source of nutrients, are low in calories, high in fibre and enable us to maintain a healthy weight.
+Eating five portions of fruit and veg daily is the foundation of a as they provide a good source of nutrients, are low in calories, high in fibre and enable us to maintain a healthy weight.

 Just a Fifth of Our Diets Include Five a Day